AnsarIbrahim/Portfolio-finish-mobile-version/README.md

 ### Setup

-- Clone this repository to your desired folder with the following commend `git clone git@github.com:AnsarIbrahim/Portfolio-setup-and-mobile-first.git`
+- Clone this repository to your desired folder with the following commend `git clone git@github.com:AnsarIbrahim/Portfolio-finish-mobile-version.git`

 ### Install

-- Type cd Portfolio-setup-and-mobile-first
+- Type cd Portfolio-finish-mobile-version
 - open index.html file in the browser

 ### Usage

 - To run the project, execute the following command:
-  - Type cd Portfolio-setup-and-mobile-first
+  - Type cd Portfolio-finish-mobile-version
   - open index.html file in the browser

 ### Run tests